87tana/NLP_SentimentAnalysis/README.md

 </p>

 ## What is Sentiment Analysis?

-Sentiment analysis is the process of determining the sentiment intent of the text.

-Generally, the input to a sentiment classification model is a piece of text, and the output is the probability that the sentiment expressed is positive, negative, or neutral.
+Sentiment analysis involves ascertaining the **emotional tone conveyed in a piece of text**.
+Typically, a sentiment classification model takes a text input and outputs the probability of the expressed sentiment being positive, negative, or neutral.

-Sentiment analysis is used to classify customer reviews on various online platforms.
+The application of sentiment analysis extends to categorizing customer reviews on diverse online platforms.

 ## DataSet